 Flu Viruses and Type 1 Diabetes

-Scientists think that cells in the immune system "present" bits of infected pancreatic tissue to a type of white blood cell known as a T-cell.
+Scientists think that cells in the immune system present bits of infected pancreatic tissue to a type of white blood cell known as a helper T-cell.
 Presentation is a normal activity in the immune system.
-It "teaches" T-cells to recognize that a virus or another organism is an enemy.
-However, researchers theorize that the T-cells are also "learning" to recognize the beta cells in the infected tissue and are treating these cells as enemies, too.
+It "teaches" the T-cells to recognize that a virus or another organism is an enemy.
+However, researchers theorize that the T-cells are also learning to recognize the beta cells in the infected tissue and are treating these cells as enemies, too.

 The process described above could only happen if the flu virus can enter the pancreas inside our bodies.
 Scientists say that this is possible.
 The virus normally stays in the respiratory system and the digestive tract, but it could travel up the duct that connects the pancreas to the duodenum (the first part of the small intestine).
 In addition, the virus sometimes enters the blood, which could then carry it to the pancreas.